SteveSmith16384/SteveTech1/Tutorial/tutorial1.md

 To avoid both of these problems, the server is treated as authoritative.
 This  means that it has final say on the state of the game, and if any client thinks differently, they had better get back in sync as quickly as possible (while still maintaining a seamless experience for the player).
 So basically, the bulk of the additional code over-and-above a simple FPS is keeping clients and server in sync.

 ## Is there any good news?
 Yes!
 SteveTech1 is designed exactly to solve all of these problems for you.
 It still won't be easy (as writing anything in 3D never is), but it will be a lot easier than it would be without it.

 ## Okay, I'm up for a challenge.
 What do I need to do?
 First, you must prove yourself by doing the following: set up a basic Java project in your favourite IDE, which includes both jMonkeyEngine and SteveTech1 libraries.
 To get full marks, get one of the SteveTech1 example games running, such as Undercover Agent.
 Once you have something that compiles, go onto the next stage of the tutorial.
+(The source code includes the Eclipse project files, so that will make it easier).